tmr232/GraphGrabber/README.md

 ## Known Issues
 1. The tool does not support gradient backgrounds.
-This can be worked around by removing graph shadows, capturing, then editing in a ne background.
+   **Workaround:**
+    1. Use a single-color background
+    1. Remove graph shadows (in IDA's options)
+    1. Capture the graph image
+    1. Replace the background in an image editor